 Going back to our original example of rubbing out pain, as manual therapists, we rely heavily on our hands when assisting patients.
 IASTM adds a complimentary layer of ergonomically-designed tools that help us more precisely assess your soft tissue injury.
 Then, IASTM promotes healing by encouraging increased blood flow to the injured area, breaking up excessive scar tissue formation, and improving limited range of motion due to restrictions or pain.

 Will IASTM Relieve My Pain?

 Because IASTM is such a uniquely responsive treatment, we use it for many different musculoskeletal problems.
 Some of the more common conditions are:

 IASTM is often a favorite of our patients, resulting in immediate relaxation of the affected muscle group followed by long-lasting comfort and healing.
-If you are interested in learning more, call our office for an appointment today.
+If you live in Hays county and are interested in learning more, call our office for an appointment today.